THE HORSELESS CARRIAGE GROWS UP

 To top the Motor City’s woes, a thing called “consumerism” began sweeping the country.
 For years specialty automotive publications and a particular consumer magazine had been badgering the car manufacturers with criticism of their products.
 So had Popular Science.
 Safety was a big item in the analyses.
 A consumer advocate with a missionary zeal, Ralph Nader, wrote a book flaying Detroit.

-Discussion of safety was long overdue.
+overdue.
 Multilane, limited-access roads had spread.
-The 41,000-mile Interstate Highway System authorized by Congress in 1956 (incorporatting cloverleaf intersections that had been pictured in Popular Science in 1325 s the wave of the future) was built.
+The 41,000-mile Interstate Highway System authorized by Congress in 1956 (incorporatting) cloverleaf intersections that had been pictured in Popular Science in 1325 s the wave of the future) was built.
 Still, deaths from car accidents were in excess of 55,000 a year.
 So acute had the problem become in 1956 that the Cornell Aeronautical Laboratory in Buffalo, N.Y., designed and built a car that could crash without hurting anyone inside.
-But, in terms of current design and styling, it was a monstrosity.
+But, interns of current design and styling, it was a monstrosity.
 Who would buy it?

-In November 1965 the late U.S. Senator Robert F. Kennedy, writing in Popular Science, roposed the creation of a National Highway Safety Center.
+In November 1965 the late U.S. Senator Robert F. Kennedy, writing in Popular Science, proposed the creation of a National Highway Safety Center.
 “Why,” he asked, “can’t we make cars safer?”
 The following month the magazine opened its pages to Henry Ford II, Ford’s board chairman, to discuss car safety.
 He pointed out that Ford had been the first automobile company to undertake systematic research on safer design and that the U.S. fatality rate per 100 million motor-vehicle miles had been cut by four-fifth in forty years.

 It was, in fact , an abuse of the truth to say that the car industry had been remiss in its obligation to the public.
 It had done much.
 It adopted five of the Cornell safety car’s design increments, most of which, even the laboratory conceded, were somewhat bizarre.
 As early as 1950 Nash offered seat belts to protect a car’s occupants against the “second collision”–being catapulted into parts of the interior (the windshield especially) capable of inflicting wounds in a crash.
 Ford followed.